YetiCodeCamp/cpp-for-beginners/docs/_video_pages/vbubuntu.md

 The first entry in this menu is Displays, and over on the right you can choose a new resolution.

-If your initial VM window is very small like mine, you will need to double click on the Title bar of the screen resolution window to free it, and you can drag it over to the left to access the apply button.
+If your initial VM window is very small like mine, you will need to double click on the title bar of the screen resolution window to free it, and you can drag it over to the left to access the apply button.

-Click on apply, and then click on Keep Changes if the screen resolution is acceptable.
+Click on apply, and then click on Keep Changes if the screen resolution you chose is acceptable.

 Now you should have a more usable screen area to work with.